-- Cannot be in Bankruptcy or had an Offer In Compromise accepted.
+- Have not had an Offer In Compromise accepted.

-- No IRS income tax Installment Agreements in the last 5 years.
-There are exceptions where sometimes new problematic tax liabilities can be rolled into an existing Installment Agreement you may have.
+- Have not had an IRS Installment Agreement in the last five years.
+There are rare exceptions where new tax liabilities can be rolled into existing Installment Agreements

 How To File A Verified Financial Installment Agreement

-- For Part G and H – Explain what you need to live on and fill in the amount of dependents you have.
-This means estimating monthly expenses for things like, rent, food, transportation, mortgages, student loan payments, medical bills and more.
-Again, you need to show proof here so you will need copies of bills or statements that pertain to these expenses for the last three months.
+- Part H: Living Expenses.
+Explain what you need to live on and fill in your dependents.
+This section includes monthly expenses for rent, food, transportation, mortgages, student loan payments, medical bills, and more.
+You also need copies of bills for the last three months.

 Disclaimer: The content on this website is for educational purposes only and does not serve as legal or tax advice.
 For specific advice regarding your tax situation, contact a licensed tax professional or tax attorney.